github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 ### Runners

 Runners are machines on which the jobs run.
-Both GitLab and {% data variables.product.prodname_actions %} offers managed and self-hosted variants of runners.
-In GitLab, `tags` are used to run jobs on different platforms while the same is done in {% data variables.product.prodname_actions %} with a `runs-on` key.
+Both GitLab CI/CD and {% data variables.product.prodname_actions %} offer managed and self-hosted variants of runners.
+In GitLab CI/CD, `tags` are used to run jobs on different platforms, while in {% data variables.product.prodname_actions %} it is done with the `runs-on` key.

-Below is an example of the syntax for each system.
+Below is an example of the syntax for each system:

 <table>
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
-GitHub Actions
+{% data variables.product.prodname_actions %}
 </th>
 </tr>
 <tr>